Sacred Heart College, Kochi: History

 Sacred Heart College, Kochi was established in 1944 by the Sacred Heart Monastery, Thevara, Kochi a unit of the CMI (Carmelites of Mary Immaculate) Congregation.
 In 1958 the college was affiliated to the University of Kerala.
 In 1983 the college comes under Mahatma Gandhi University, Kottayam.

-In 2014, the college became one of the first five autonomous colleges in Kerala.
+In 2014 the college, under the principalship of Prasant Payyappilly Palakkappilly CMI, became one of the first five autonomous colleges in Kerala.